acidb/mobiscroll-docs/docs/vue/datepicker/templating.md

 The difference between the two is that the Datepicker will style the cells by default (background, hover, etc.) in the case of the `dayContent` slot and will render the dates as usual.
 The custom content will be rendered after the dates in each cell.

-In the case of the `day` slot however, the datepicker will only position the elements.
+In the case of the `day` slot however, the Datepicker will only position the elements.
 Both the styling and the content (the dates too) will come from the custom template.

 ```html title="Example of custom cells"
 <MbscDatepicker>